aws/modern-data-architecture-accelerator/CONFIGURATION.md

         account: default
         modules:
           test_datalake_roles:
-            app_config_data:
+            module_config_data:
               # CDK Nag suppressions can be specified by resource path at the module level.
-              # These can be added to here in app_config_data, or directly in module config files.
+              # These can be added to here in module_config_data, or directly in module config files.
               # Note that certain modules also have resource-specific suppression configs.
               nag_suppressions:
                 by_path: